 Continuing Care and Levels of Treatment

 As the time for your discharge draws near, we will work with you and your loved ones to create an aftercare plan that meets your continued care needs.
 Many of our clients step down from our Generations inpatient treatment center into one of our structured outpatient treatment options.
-We offer a partial hospitalization program (PHP) and an intensive outpatient program (IOP) that will allow you to focus on your recovery during the day while returning to a stable living environment during the evenings and on weekends.
+We offer an intensive outpatient program (IOP) that will allow you to focus on your recovery during the day while returning to a stable living environment during the evenings and on weekends.
 From there, most of our clients step down into our traditional outpatient therapy, support groups, and other available community resources in Columbus.